-The NIS is sampled from the State Inpatient Databases (SID), which include all inpatient data that are currently contributed to HCUP.
-The 2014 NIS sampling frame is comprised of 44 States and the District of Columbia, covering more than 96 percent of the U.S. population (Appendix I, Figure 1) and including more than 94 percent of discharges from U.S. community hospitals (Appendix I, Table 4).
-A list of the statewide data organizations participating in the NIS and a summary of NIS States, hospitals, and discharges by year are provided in Appendix 1 (Table 2 and Table 3).
+The NIS is sampled from the State Inpatient Databases (SID), which include all inpatient data currently contributed to HCUP.
+The 2015 NIS sampling frame is comprised of 46 States and the District of Columbia, covering more than 97 percent of the U.S. population (Appendix I, Figure 1) and including nearly 96 percent of discharges from U.S. community hospitals (Appendix I, Table 4).
+A list of the HCUP Partner organizations participating in the NIS and a summary of NIS States, hospitals, and discharges by year are provided in Appendix 1 (Table 2 and Table 3).
 The NIS includes weights for calculating national estimates.